 The Expressive Arts Summer Institute takes place every summer in Western North Carolina.

 This intensive institute is offered both as a graduate course in the Department of Human Development & Psychological Counseling and as Continuing Education through the National Board of Certified Counselors (Continuing Education Clock Hours available).
-For those working toward Registered Expressive Arts Therapist (REAT) or Registered Expressive Arts Consultant Educator (REACE) credentials, this institute counts for the education and training component.
-For those in institute leadership positions, the supervision component of these credentials may be available.
-Students seeking academic credit need to contact the Summer Institute Coordinator, Dr. Melia Snyder.
+For those working toward Registered Expressive Arts Therapist (REAT) or Registered Expressive Arts Consultant Educator (REACE) credentials, this institute counts toward the education and training component.
+Students seeking academic credit need to contact the Summer Institute Coordinator, Dr. Karen Caldwell.

 For more information and questions contact firstname.lastname@example.org.